StevenClontz/vsSMB3/README.md

 Gaining Extra Lives by any means
 (1up Mushrooms, Goal Cards, Coins, etc.) is penalized by awarding the opponent a Victory Point for each Extra Life gained.
+Lives "gained" from Continuing after a Game Over are not penalized.

 The game no longer ends at 4.5+ Victory Points; the player with the most Victory Points at the end of World 8 wins the game.